Life As a Licensed Practical or Licensed Vocational Nurse

-Is There Going to be Demand for Licensed Practical and Licensed Vocational Nurses?
+Are There Job Opportunities for Licensed Practical and Licensed Vocational Nurses?

-There were about 724,500 jobs for Licensed Practical or Licensed Vocational Nurse in 2016 (in the United States).
+In the United States, there were 724,500 jobs for Licensed Practical or Licensed Vocational Nurse in 2016.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 88,900 new jobs for Licensed Practical or Licensed Vocational Nurse by 2026.
-There will be an estimated 62,700 positions for LP or LV Nurse per year.
+The BLS estimates 62,700 yearly job openings in this field.

 The states with the most job growth for LP or LV Nurse are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Kansas, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Licensed Practical and Licensed Vocational Nurses is somewhere between $33,680 and $62,160.
+The salary for Licensed Practical and Licensed Vocational Nurses ranges between about $33,680 and $62,160 a year.

 Licensed Practical and Licensed Vocational Nurses who work in Rhode Island, Alaska, or Massachusetts, make the highest salaries.

 How much do Licensed Practical and Licensed Vocational Nurses make in each U.S. state?